PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 architecture validation passes 81 tests.
 No model conversion or inference was run.

+TFLite precision artifact preparation no longer clones its terminal ModelIR a second time unconditionally.
+Float16 writes directly from its only precision clone.
+Float32 does the same for the normal direct path and split artifacts, but retains an isolated write clone when a non-split SavedModel or PyTorch exporter will later consume the pre-serialization float32 IR.
+An eight-case artifact/split matrix verifies the exact isolation policy, independent-buffer checks prove the retained clone boundary, normalized fingerprints prove that single and legacy double precision clones have identical content, and an AST gate fixes the terminal float16 reuse.
+Focused artifact-preparation, writer, and architecture validation passes.
+On a local synthetic 2,000-op ModelIR, seven-run medians changed from 0.071958s to 0.034205s for float32 (2.10x) and from 0.068364s to 0.035449s for float16 (1.93x); traced clone-stage peak memory dropped 50% in both cases.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted